nikoshet/noobchain/README.md

 css used is under the MIT License and can be found here: [darkly](https://bootswatch.com/darkly/)

-Nick Nikitas, Dimitris Zografakis, Dimitris Lambrakis Copyright © 2020
+Nick Nikitas, Dimitris Zografakis, Dimitris Lambrakis.

+Copyright © 2020